Saving for College

 Grandparents find 529 to be a viable means of helping fund college for their grandkids while retaining control of their assets as part of their estate.
 Money put into a 529 is removed from the taxable estate, but grandparents are able to retain rights of control over the 529 account even when funding is typically used to cover future college expenses for their grandchildren.
 With a 529 Plan, you are able to make a lump-sum contribution equal to five years of the annual $15,000 gift tax exclusion to a beneficiary in a single year.
 This means that you can give up to $75,000 (if you are single) or $150,000 (as a married couple) at once, per beneficiary, without having to pay gift or estate taxes.
 And, if the 529 funds are used by the grandchild in the last two years of college, the funds don’t need to be reported on the FAFSA form.

 Understanding 529 Plans

 Whether you are planning to save for college for yourself or for someone else in your family, 529 plans are an option worth considering.
-Take this short lesson to learn more about 529 plans, including the benefits, risks, and more.
+Take this short, interactive learning lesson to learn more about 529 plans, including the benefits, risks, and more.